"

 also allowing the in-flight power requirements to be determined.

-- Propeller-driven aircraft with turboshaft engines: Power estimations in this case must rely on turbine-specific engine parameters such as torque, propeller rpm, fuel flow, interstage turbine temperature (ITT), and pressure altitude.
+2. Propeller-driven aircraft with turboshaft engines: Power estimations in this case must rely on turbine-specific engine parameters such as torque, propeller rpm, fuel flow, interstage turbine temperature (ITT), and pressure altitude.
 Many turboprop aircraft are equipped with torque sensors, which directly measure the torque delivered to the propeller shaft.
 The shaft power is computed from

-is the measured shaft torque.
-The thrust is then calculated using the propeller
+where Q_{\rm shaft} is the measured shaft torque.
+The thrust is then calculated using the propeller J curves, as for the piston engine.

-- Jet-powered airplane: Estimating thrust and power for jet-powered aircraft requires knowledge of engine performance maps as a function of Mach number, altitude, and throttle setting.
+3. Jet-powered airplane: Estimating thrust and power for jet-powered aircraft requires knowledge of engine performance maps as a function of Mach number, altitude, and throttle setting.
 Accurate in-flight thrust estimation depends on access to calibrated engine performance data, combined with measured parameters such as fuel flow, engine pressure ratio (EPR), fan speed (N1 or N2), and total air temperature.
 In practice, thrust is determined from manufacturer-supplied performance models or test-derived correlations that relate thrust output to these operating conditions.

 Avian Flight

 The complex nature of the reciprocating flapping wings of birds poses additional challenges in understanding their flight performance characteristics.
 Unlike aircraft, birds must generate propulsion by flapping their wings, which requires specific adaptations in the muscular and skeletal system to produce aerodynamic forces.
 The upshot continuously changes flight parameters during each wingbeat, such as wing area, wingspan, aspect ratio, and angle of attack.
 The flapping motion also creates unsteady flows around their wings.
-It makes estimates of flight forces and power requirements more complicated compared to the steady-level flight of an airplane.
+It makes estimating flight forces and power requirements more complicated compared to steady-level flight of an airplane.

 Summary & Closure